sav-che/TL-2/Authors/Rohr, Julius Philipp Benjamin von {std. Rohr}.md

-> [!cite] BHL link: this entry starts at [page 864](https://www.biodiversitylibrary.org/item/103624#page/878/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 864](https://www.biodiversitylibrary.org/page/33190335) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rohr, Julius Philipp Benjamin von (ca. 1737-1793), Danish (German parents) surveyor, agronomist and soldier (first lieutenant of the militia) on the Danish Island of St. Croix 1757-1791; made several trips in the West Indies and adjacent South America between 1784 and 1791 to study cotton culture; died on the high seas when travelling to Guinea. (*Rohr*).
+Rohr, Julius Philipp Benjamin von (ca. 1737-1793), Danish (German parents) surveyor, agronomist and soldier (first lieutenant of the militia) on the Danish Island of St. Croix 1757-1791; made several trips in the West Indies and adjacent South America between 1784 and 1791 to study cotton culture; died on the high seas when travelling to Guinea.
+**Abbreviated name**: *Rohr*

 #### Herbarium and types